pycroscopy/pycroscopy/docs/data_format.rst

 ``Main`` Datasets
 ~~~~~~~~~~~~~~~~~

-Regardless of origin, modality or complexity, imaging data have one
+Regardless of origin, modality or complexity, imaging data (and most scientific data for that matter) have one
 thing in common:

 **The same measurement is performed at multiple spatial locations**